66,395 bells

 Green Circle: Indicates that the user is online.

-Hacking: Cheating to do a lot of different things to your animal crossing town.
+Hacking: Cheating to do a lot of different things to your Animal Crossing game.

 Hit and give: A Forum Game where members "hit a" choice (take a point away from them), and "give to" a choice (add 1 point on to their score).
 The choice with the most points in the end wins.